carbon-intensity/terms/README.md

 These terms are the entire agreement between National Grid and you concerning National Grid’s Carbon Intensity API.

 ### More Information
-Please refer to the [carbonintensity.org.uk](http://carbonintensity.org.uk) webiste for more information.
+Please refer to the [carbonintensity.org.uk](http://carbonintensity.org.uk) website for more information.
 API documentation is available [here](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v1-0-0).